HumaRobotics/modbus/modbus_cognex_insight/README.md

 The following instructions will help with this process :
 [In-Sight® Key Generator](http://www.cognex.com/support/iskeygenerator.aspx)

-## Load the Job test file in In-Sight Explorer
+## Load the job test file in In-Sight Explorer

 * The job test to load is in <strong> /resources/Insight </strong>, its name is <strong> CognexInsight7200.job</strong>.